Directed by David Solomon

-- When Jonathan mentions all the weird things that have happened in Sunnydale, two of the students in the crowd shout out "Zombies!"
-(Dead Man's Party) and "Hyena People!" ("The Pack")
+- When Jonathan mentions all the weird things that have happened in Sunnydale, two students in the crowd shout out "Zombies!" ("Dead Man's Party") and "Hyena People!" ("The Pack")

 - Death Glare: Buffy scared her friends off to the Prom with one, when they refuse to let her fight Tucker alone.

-- Description Cut: Buffy speaks for everyone when she tells Giles to put the Ascention on the back-burner for now.
-One night of fun; "Not too much to ask."
+- Description Cut: Buffy speaks for everyone when she tells Giles to put the Ascension on the back-burner for now.
+One night of glory; "Not too much to ask."
 Cut to a creepy, dilapidated house, wherein an unseen figure is attending to hairy demons in cages.

 - Digging Yourself Deeper: Angel telling Buffy that she deserves a real relationship, not this "freak show".
 This hits her like a slap in the face.
 He apologizes for that remark, and says this isn't an easy decision for him.
 Buffy explodes, demanding to know who gave him the right to make decisions for her.